RVers have been stuck with 1960s technology long enough.

 By Gary Bunzer

-Pondering how far technology has come in the evolution of RVs can boggle the mind.
+Pondering how far RV technology has come in the evolution of RVs can boggle the mind.
 Here are just a few examples:

 - Interior lighting has progressed from propane lamps with delicate mantles to today’s cool, energy-efficient LEDs.